peter88213/PyWriter/docs/proofdocx/README.md

 2. Open the folder containing your yWriter 7 project.
 Drag your project file's Icon and drop it on the `yw_proof_docx.py` Icon.

-3. A window opens on the desktop, asking for confirmation to overwrite existing files.
-Answer `y` and hit `Enter`.
+3. A window opens on the desktop, asking for confirmation to overwrite existing files. answer with `y` and hit `Enter`.

 4. On success, a `docx` proofreading document appears in the folder.
 Close the converter's message window and double click the proofreading document icon.